VenLL/tswd-portfolio-Ven/visualizing-government-debt.md

 Although I had included data points up to the year 2022; it is interesting to see how _Flourish_ wasn't able to process and showcase the 2022 data.
 Or in other words, maybe _Flourish_ chose to not include the data of the year 2022.
 I am still unsure and thus curious about the reasoning behind this, but guess that a potential reason may be that there weren't enough countries that had sufficient data for the year 2022.

-## 4. My Government Debt-To-GDP Chart Via Tableau (To Be Uploaded):